 - Contact Petra de Boer, scrum coach and co-author of ‘Scrum in Action’, the most practical scrum book for Scrum outside of IT (Business Contact, June 2015, Dutch only)

-- Follow the training course Reflective Communication Scrum
+- Follow the training course Agile Scrum Project Management or Agile Communication

 - Read more about our experiences with Scrum and other agile methods